lessthen3/Peach-E/README.md

 # Peach-E
-Hey!
-This is a game engine that you are free to do whatever with!

 Peach-E is a free open source and cross-platform 2D/3D game engine built with modern C++ 20 licensed under the permissive MIT License.

+Peach-E is and will always be free, no stupid fucking licensing garbage, and no royalties—built by a game developer for game developers of any skill level.

-Currently you can target Windows, MacOS(ARM64) and Linux.
-Peach-E may work on UNIX systems, but support isn't guaranteed.
+Currently you can target Windows, MacOS(ARM64) and Linux with Android/iOS support being worked on.
+Peach-E may work on other POSIX compliant systems, but support isn't guaranteed.

 >[!WARNING]
 >Peach-E is still in early alpha and extensive testing is still required.
 Work is being done to add features constantly, and the API is subject to breaking changes at any moment while work is being done to get Peach-E to a complete 1.0 release.